 Fortress Tax Relief has caring and knowledgeable professionals on staff who would be happy to review your tax scenario over the phone, answer any questions you might have, assess your risk of enforced collections, and recommend a solution tailored specifically to you or your business.
 There is no charge for a telephone consultation, so pick up the phone and give us a call.

-If you are an individual who owes money to the IRS, the last thing you want is for them to freeze your bank account or levy (garnish) your wages.
+If you or your business owes money to the IRS, the last thing you want is for them to freeze your bank account or levy (garnish) your wages.
 The good news is that there are some very effective methods you can use to avoid such a potentially devastating situation.
 I’ll cover those below, along with what to do if you actually have been levied or garnished.

 KEEP IN CONTACT WITH THE IRS

 The most important action you can take is to be in regular contact with the IRS.
 The vast majority of personal liabilities under $250,000.00 are handled by IRS Automated Collections (ACS), as opposed to a Revenue Officer in your local area.
 That means calling a toll-free phone number and waiting quite a while to speak with an operator about your problem.